 - Public Health: As required by law, we may disclose your health information to public health or legal authorities charged with preventing or controlling disease, injury, or disability.

 - Workers Compensation: We may disclose health information to the extent authorized by and to the extent necessary to comply with laws relating to workers compensation or other similar programs established by law.

 - Law Enforcement: We may disclose health information for law enforcement purposes as required by law.

 - Inmates and Correctional Institutions: If you are an inmate or you are detained by a law enforcement officer, we may disclose your health information to the prison officers or law enforcement officers if necessary to provide you with health care, or to maintain safety at the place where you are confined.

 - Lawsuits and Disputes: We may disclose your health information if we are ordered to do so by a court that is handling a lawsuit or other dispute.
 We may also disclose your information in response to a subpoena, discovery request, or other lawful request by someone else involved in the dispute, but only if efforts have been made to tell you about the request or to obtain a court order protecting the information from further disclosure.

 Your Health Information Rights

-Although your health record is the physical property of Jacksonville Spine Center, the information belongs to you.
+Although your health record is the physical property of Jacksonville Spine and Pain Center, the information belongs to you.
 You have the right to request to:

 - Access, inspect and copy your health record.
 We maintain an electronic medical record (“EMR”), you have the right to access your EMR in a machine readable electronic format and to direct us to send a machine readable copy directly to a third party.
 Jacksonville Spine Center will charge you a reasonable cost-based fee for the cost of supplies and labor of copying.